 11 Ways to Bond with Your Kids at Home

-With all of the stress of distance learning, bonding with your kids is more essential than ever.
-Sustain a healthy and happy relationship with these bonding activities you can use to destress together while social distancing at home.
+In today's world, bonding with your kids is more essential than ever.
+Sustain a healthy and happy relationship with these bonding activities you can use to destress together.

 When is the last time you made a silly face?
 What about a duck face?
 Bust out the smart phone and put your old skills to good use.
 You'll be laughing in minutes as you make silly faces into the screen.
 Bonus, you'll have some great memories to look back upon.